 I will show you fear in a handful of dust.

 In 1921, when writing this poem, Eliot wrote in The Dial – a literary magazine publishing modernist writing – about Le Sacre du Printemps, a ballet with music by the Russian composer Igor Stravinsky.
 What impressed Eliot the most was Stravinsky’s ability to take the barbarian noises of present times, such as the rumble of the underground and the clatter of iron and steel, and turn them into a melody.
 Many critics noticed how this kind of method influenced Eliot’s composition.

 Datta: what have we given?

 Which an age of prudence can never retract

 By this, and this only, we have existed

 While reviewing James Joyce‘s Ulysses in 1922, Eliot coined an expression that perfectly fits The Waste Land, too: mythical method.
-Eliot claimed that the chaos of the world did not allow for coherent narrative paths in the modern era.
-Therefore, the writer was forced to give up the simple narration and confront old archetypes, building his work as a mosaic of previous texts and influences.
+Eliot claimed that the world’s chaos did not allow for coherent narrative paths in the modern era.
+Therefore, the writer had to give up the simple narration and confront old archetypes, building his work as a mosaic of previous texts and influences.
 He shared this vision with Pound, who developed the mythical method in his poem Cantos.
 The Waste Land opens with a dedication: “For Ezra Pound, il miglior fabbro” (the best artisan, a quote from Dante’s Purgatory).
 Pound was very committed to Eliot’s poem and he was a severe editor, and The Waste Land originally started life at nearly 850 lines.
-Eliot, in turn, possibly over-enthralled by Pound, applied most of his cuts and corrections and changes.
+Eliot, in turn, possibly over-enthralled by Pound, applied most of his cuts, corrections, and changes.

 Social critique or personal relief?